ajaybathineedi/Banking-Console-Application/README.md

 <h4>Package: org.exception</h4>
 Custom exceptions that make the system domain-aware and more descriptive when handling errors.
-    <h5>PhoneNumberLenthMisMatchException extends Exception</h5>
+    <h5>PhoneNumberLenthMisMatchException extends Exception</h5><br>
-          •	Purpose: Thrown when the phone number is not exactly 10 digits.
+          •	Purpose: Thrown when the phone number is not exactly 10 digits.<br>
-          •	OOP Benefit: Clear, domain-specific error separation instead of using generic Exception.
+          •	OOP Benefit: Clear, domain-specific error separation instead of using generic Exception.<br>
-     <h5>EmailFormatException extends Exception</h5>
+     <h5>EmailFormatException extends Exception</h5><br>
-          •	Purpose: Thrown when the email format does not match a valid pattern.
+          •	Purpose: Thrown when the email format does not match a valid pattern.<br>
-          •	OOP Benefit: Better debugging and validation tracking.
+          •	OOP Benefit: Better debugging and validation tracking.<br>
-      <h5>AadharLengthException extends Exception</h5>
+      <h5>AadharLengthException extends Exception</h5><br>
-           (Assumed from your earlier Customer code; not shown again here)
+           (Assumed from your earlier Customer code; not shown again here)<br>
-          •	Purpose: Thrown when the Aadhar number is not 12 digits.
+          •	Purpose: Thrown when the Aadhar number is not 12 digits.<br>

 <h4>Package org.services</h4>
-Each class in this package encapsulates a specific banking operation, following the Single Responsibility Principle.
+Each class in this package encapsulates a specific banking operation, following the Single Responsibility Principle.<br>
-Class	Responsibility	Sample Method
-OpenAccount	Handles ---> new account creation	openAccount() Withdraw	Manages ---> withdrawal logic	getWithdraw() Deposit	Manages---> deposits	getDeposit()
+OpenAccount	Handles ---> new account creation	openAccount()<br>
+Withdraw	Manages ---> withdrawal logic	getWithdraw()<br>
+Deposit	Manages---> deposits	getDeposit()<br>
-CheckBalance	Displays ---> current balance	checkBalance()
+CheckBalance	Displays ---> current balance	checkBalance()<br>
-•	These services likely interact with the database using connection logic from the org.connection package.
+•	These services likely interact with the database using connection logic from the org.connection package.<br>
-•	Separation of Concerns is observed: UI input → service logic → DB layer.
+•	Separation of Concerns is observed: UI input → service logic → DB layer.<br>

 <h4>Sample output:</h4>
 1.When you first time run the code<br>